 by Tracy Johnson

 She’s obviously wildly successful, wealthy and a household word.
-You may not like her or her music, but regardless of your opinion of her, there’s a lot that Taylor Swift can teach you about radio performance.
+You may not like her music, but regardless of your opinion, Taylor Swift sets examples for radio performance.

 Listeners don’t respond to ordinary.
-Being merely good is the price of admission They demand excellence.
-Yet show after show sounds like they’re simply going along with the status quo.
+Being good is the price of admission.

-You hear other personalities producing certain types of material, so you go along with what seems popular.
+Radio personalities tend to follow the leader.
+They hear shows producing certain types of material, so they go along with what seems popular.

 Don’t believe it?
-Then

-why does virtually every show in existence carry the entertainment report?
+Why does virtually every show in existence carry an entertainment report?
 Why does everyone run the same features?

-Great shows must innovate and take some chances.
-They must stand up for the art of the performance.
-If you’re afraid to try new things or fall under scrutiny, then how will you grow?
+Great shows innovate and take chances.
+They stand up for the art of the performance.
+If you’re afraid of scrutiny, how will you grow?

 In 2015, Taylor Swift took issue with Apple’s decision to allow free trials of Apple Music.
-During those trials, artists wouldn’t be paid royalties if their songs were played.
-Rather than remaining quiet, she called out Apple on its decision and stated that she would not be releasing her album through the service.
+During those trials, artists wouldn’t be paid royalties for songs played.
+She called out Apple on its decision and stated that she would not be releasing her album through the service.

 Apple quickly changed.
-Eddy Cue, Senior Vice President of Internet Software and Services, tweeted, saying Apple “will pay artist[sic] for streaming, even during customer’s free trial period.”
+Eddy Cue, Senior Vice President of Internet Software and Services, tweeted, saying Apple “will pay artists for streaming, even during customer’s free trial period.”

-Other artists didn’t speak out.
-They didn’t stand up, probably because of their fear of going against Apple, but Swift wasn’t having it – and her actions influenced change.
+Other artists didn’t speak out, probably because from fear of going against Apple, but Swift wasn’t having it.
+Her actions influenced change.
 That’s leadership, and leaders get attention.

-I’m not saying you need to pick fights and burn bridges but you should certainly step outside of your comfort zone.
+I’m not saying you need to pick fights and burn bridge.
+But step outside the comfort zone.
 Stop creating the same content, playing follow the leader, and settling for acceptable.

-Innovate, come up with new ways to bring value to your audience, and be willing to risk a little.
-The rewards can be amazing, but they don’t come without hard work and a little risk.
+Innovate, come up with new ways to bring value to listeners, and be willing to take risks-just a little.

-Swift has developed impressive connections and learned that by leveraging relationships, she creates something new and exciting that introduces her to a much wider audience.
+Swift has developed impressive connections and learned that relationships increase creativity and introduce her to a wider audience.